DuskEagle/docs/v2.2/topology-patterns.md

  \___________/
 ~~~

-If Node 1 goes down, the database and app are still fully operational.
+If Node 1 goes down, the database and app are still fully operational:

 ~~~
       App